Elaine Stritch: Personal life

-Strich was married to the actor John Bay from 1973 until his death in 1982.
+Stritch was married to the actor John Bay from 1973 until his death in 1982.
 He was part of the family that owns the Bay's English Muffins company, and Stritch sent English muffins as gifts to friends.
 Said John Kenley: "Every Christmas, she still sends me English muffins."
 When she was based in London, Stritch and her husband lived at the Savoy Hotel.

 She was good friends with gossip columnist Liz Smith, with whom she shared a birthday (February 2).

 In March 2013, Stritch announced she was leaving New York and relocating to Birmingham, Michigan, close to where she grew up.

 Stritch was candid about her alcoholism.
 She took her first drink at 14 and began using it as a crutch before performances to vanquish her stage fright and insecurities.
 Her drinking worsened after Bay's death, and she sought help after experiencing problems with the effects of alcoholism, including the onset of diabetes.
 Elaine Stritch at Liberty discusses the topic at length.

 Death

-Stritch died in her sleep at the age of 89 at her home in Birmingham, Michigan, on July 17, 2014.
+Stritch died in her sleep at age 89 at her home in Birmingham, Michigan, on July 17, 2014.
 She suffered from diabetes and had stomach cancer.
-At the time of her death, only three months after having had surgery for the disease, cancer was not cited as an immediate cause of her death.
-Her body was buried at Memorial Park Cemetery, Cook County, Illinois.
+At the time of her death, three months after having had surgery for the disease, cancer was not cited as a cause of her death.
+She is buried at Memorial Park Cemetery in Skokie, Illinois.